Gravitational-wave amplitudes for compact binaries in eccentric orbits at the third post-Newtonian order: Memory contributions: Introduction

-For circular binaries the non-linear, non-oscillatory memory contributions to the waveform have been computed at the 3PN order in~\cite{favata-2009}.
-Regarding eccentric binaries, the leading order DC memory terms were obtained in~\cite{favata-2011}.
-In this paper, we extend these computations to 3PN level by computing all terms coming from the memory contribution to the radiative mass multipoles.
+For circular binaries the nonlinear, nonoscillatory memory contributions to the waveform were computed at the 3PN order in Ref.~\cite{favata-2009}.
+Regarding eccentric binaries, the leading-order zero-frequency or the so-called direct current (DC) memory terms were obtained in Ref.~\cite{favata-2011}.
+In this paper, we extend these computations to the 3PN level by computing all terms coming from the memory contribution to the radiative mass multipoles.
 Note that this yields not only the ``genuine'' DC memory, but also oscillatory contributions.
-In the circular limit, the latter have been computed in~\cite{blanchet-2008}.
-Due to complicated hereditary integrals, we calculate the memory contributions within a small eccentricity expansion.
-We present all our results in modified harmonic (MH) gauge in terms of the post-Newtonian parameter $x = ( G m \bar{\omega} / c^3 )^{2/3}$ and the eccentricity $e = \eb_t$, with $\bar{\omega} = (1+\bar{k})\bar{n}$ being the orbital frequency and $\bar{n} = 2 \pi / P$ the mean motion.
-With the instantaneous contributions already available~\cite{mishra-2015}, and the tail and post-adiabatic contributions computed in a companion paper~\cite{boetzel-2019} -- hereafter called Paper I -- this work aims to complete the knowledge of the 3PN waveform valid during the early inspiral of eccentric binary systems.
+In the circular limit, the latter have been computed in Ref.~\cite{blanchet-2008}.
+Due to complicated hereditary integrals, we calculate the memory contributions within a small-eccentricity expansion.
+We present all of our results in modified harmonic (MH) gauge in terms of the post-Newtonian parameter $x = ( G m \bar{\omega} / c^3 )^{2/3}$ and the eccentricity $e = \eb_t$, with $\bar{\omega} = (1+\bar{k})\bar{n}$ being the orbital frequency and $\bar{n} = 2 \pi / P$ the mean motion.
+With the instantaneous contributions already available~\cite{mishra-2015}, and the tail and post-adiabatic contributions computed in a companion paper~\cite{boetzel-2019}---hereafter called Paper I---this work aims to complete the knowledge of the 3PN waveform valid during the early inspiral of eccentric binary systems.

-This paper is structured as follows: In~\cref{sec:prerequisites} we discuss how the non-linear memory arises from the gravitational-wave energy flux and how it can be computed by integrating this flux over the binary's past history.
-In~\cref{sec:memcomp} we explicitly evaluate the past-history integrals, which lead to two types of memory terms -- DC memory and oscillatory memory -- that are discussed separately in~\cref{sec:DCmemory,sec:oscmemory}.
+This paper is structured as follows.
+In~\cref{sec:prerequisites} we discuss how the nonlinear memory arises from the gravitational-wave energy flux and how it can be computed by integrating this flux over the binary's past history.
+In~\cref{sec:memcomp} we explicitly evaluate the past-history integrals, which lead to two types of memory terms---DC memory and oscillatory memory---that are discussed separately in~\cref{sec:DCmemory,sec:oscmemory}.
 We next combine our results with the already available instantaneous and tail contributions and discuss the full 3PN waveform in~\cref{sec:fullwaveform}.
 In~\cref{sec:summary} we give a brief summary and conclude our work.
-Most expressions in this paper are presented only to leading order in eccentricity for convenience, though we provide the complete results to $\bigO(e^6)$ in a supplemental Mathematica notebook~\cite{supplement}.
+Most expressions in this paper are presented only to leading order in eccentricity for convenience, though we provide the complete results to $\bigO(e^6)$ in a supplemental \textit{Mathematica} notebook~\cite{supplement}.